pretix/pretix-docs/docs/topics/gift-cards.md

 ![Page titled Create a new gift card featuring text input fields for code, value, expiry date as well as special terms and conditions, plus choices for currency and whether or not the card is for test mode.](../assets/screens/gift-cards/create.png)

-You may want to manually issue a single gift card, for example as accommodation for an individual customer.
+You may want to manually issue a single gift card, for example for a customer who acquired a voucher in paper form or via a different software.
 You can do that by navigating to [Your organizer] :fontawesome-solid-arrow-right: ":fontawesome-regular-credit-card: Gift cards".
 This will land you on a page titled "Issued gift cards" displaying a search dialog, a button for manually issuing a gift card, and a list of gift card codes that have been issued already.

 !!!
-Warning
+Note
     Once a gift card has been created, it cannot be deleted (only devalued—see [devaluing gift cards](gift-cards.md#devaluing-gift-cards)).
     If you are just exploring this feature for preliminary tests, make sure to check the box next to "Test mode card".
     This makes the gift card only valid in test mode of your shop.